 OUTCOMES

 The final product of this project will be the coordinates of MASER(s) responsible for the radio emissions over the chosen data collection time frame.
 These points will not only be an accurate condensed interpretation of the many detections recorded but are useful by noting of the location of that which is invisible.
 Many important discoveries of the universe from its matter composition to its large-scale structure have come from comparing data across the electromagnetic radiation spectra not just that in the visible part (Becker 1995).
-Although the product of this work will only visualize a points of the sky, it can be used with other sky maps to analyze larger areas.
+Although the product of this work will only visualize a single? point of the sky, it can be used with other sky maps to analyze larger areas.
 Additionally it should inspire its viewers to continue data collection in all wavelengths working towards the goal of producing the most comprehensive catalogue of the universe possible.

 REFERENCES